Middle school journalists need to keep reading and writing every day!

 Week Nine – Make a new page and call it…Let’s Play Dress Up

 Grab a friend and have him/her pose for you like models do.
 Take closeups of lips, eyes, lashes, earrings, bling bling, clothing, rings and hands.
-Upload the photos so that if you had to create an advertisement for a store, you could.
+Upload the photos so that if you are able to create an advertisement for a store.
 Look at magazines to see how they capture the details.

 Week Ten – Make a new page and call it…Who’s That in the Window?